graycoreio/daffodil/libs/design/paginator/README.md

 ## Accessibility

-### Daffodil provides
+### Built-in behavior
-`role="navigation"` on the paginator element to ensure proper semantic structure.
+- `role="navigation"` on the paginator element to ensure proper semantic structure

 ### Developer responsibilities
-Use `aria-label` or `aria-labelledby` to give a meaningful label to `<daff-paginator>` that describes the content controlled by the paginator.
-If more than one paginator is used on a page, each will need a unique `aria-label`.
+- Use `aria-label` or `aria-labelledby` to give `<daff-paginator>` a meaningful label that describes the content it controls
+- If more than one paginator is used on a page, give each one a unique `aria-label`

 ```html
 <daff-paginator aria-label="Product list paginator">